10htts/Docker-faas/docs/archived/ORIGINAL_SPECIFICATION.md

 # Docker-FaaS Specification (OpenFaaS-Compatible, Docker-Based)

+> Archived document.
+This snapshot is retained for historical context and may be outdated.
+> For current documentation, see ../README.md.

 This document defines the requirements for a new project that provides a Docker-native FaaS runtime compatible with `faas-cli`.
 The goal is a simple, reliable, debuggable system that runs on Docker (no Kubernetes required) but can migrate to Kubernetes later.

 ---